vegadarsiwork/income_estimation_AIdea_submission/README.md

-# IncomeEstimation_AIdea_submission
+# IncomeEstimation - AIdea
-Team AIdea's submission to the Matrix Protocol Hackathon happening at LenDenClub!
+Welcome to our submission for the Income Estimation Hackathon.
+This repository contains the structure and setup files for our project.